 The pine may be used in cases of bronchitis, sinuitis, or upper respiratory catarrh, [cough], both as an inhalant and internally.
 It may also be helpful in asthma.
 The stimulating action gives the herb a role in the internal treatment of rheumatism and arthritis.
 There is a tradition of adding a preparation of the twigs to bath water to ease fatique, nervous debility, and sleeplessness, as well as aiding the healing of cuts and soothing skin irritations.
 (The Complete Illustrated Holistic Herbal by David Hoffman, p.
 124)

 This is full of vitamin C and was a cure for scurvy.
 Take fresh pine needles and make a decoction by pouring boiled water over the needles.
-Allow to steep for 15 minutes.
+Allow it to steep for 15 minutes.
 Drink 3 times daily as a tonic.

 Pine Pitch Oil

-To get a refined product that can be stored in your medicine cabinet, place wads of pine pitch — both the soft, fresh pitch, and the hard pieces in a glass jar.
+To get a refined product that can be stored in your medicine cabinet, place wads of pine pitch — both the soft, fresh pitch and the hard pieces in a glass jar.
 Fill the jar with olive oil.
 Place in a warm place like a sunny window sill or near a wood stove.
-Shake the jar daily until all the pine pitch dissolves into the oil.
+Shake the jar daily until all the pitch dissolves into the oil.
 When done the oil will take on a piney scent and the pitch will be less hardened.
-It can take several weeks if the pitch is quite hard when it is put in the jar.
+It can take several weeks if the pitch is quite hard when it’s put in the jar.
 Strain the oil through cloth and a fine strainer.
 Bottle and use in making first aid salves and healing balms.

 Wound Healing salve

-2 tbsp. melted bees wax
+2 tbsp. melted beeswax

 1/4 cup. pine infused oil